JensvandeWiel/ASPNETStarter/README.md

 Swagger UI is available in development mode:
 - URL: `https://localhost:5001/swagger`
 - Provides interactive API documentation
+- **Bearer Authentication**: Click "Authorize" button and enter your JWT token
 - Test endpoints directly from the browser
+- Includes Identity API endpoints and custom controllers

+### Authentication in Swagger

+1. Register/Login using Identity endpoints
+2. Copy the received access token
+3. Click the "Authorize" button in Swagger UI
+4. Enter: `Bearer <your-token>` (or just the token)
+5. Test protected endpoints

 ## 🎨 Frontend